mshilts1/micro4R/README.md

     #> 4 TACGTAGGGTGCAAGCGTTGTCCGGAATTACTGGGCG… Bacter… Actin… Acti… Myco… Coryn… Cory…
     #> 5 TACGTAGGTGACAAGCGTTGTCCGGATTTATTGGGCG… Bacter… Bacil… Baci… Lact… Carno… Dolo…
     #> 6 TACGTAGGTCCCGAGCGTTGTCCGGATTTATTGGGCG… Bacter… Bacil… Baci… Lact… Strep… Stre…

+It’s a bit squished, but you can see this information is more human-friendly here.
+Each ASV has been giving a taxonomic assignment, down to species-level when possible.

 ### Sample metadata